Who is eligible for a county bus pass through the Hawai‘i State Department of Education’s EXPRESS program?

-Can I apply for a county bus pass and a school bus pass?
+Can I apply for a county bus pass and a regular school bus pass?

 What if we already paid for a school bus pass?

+For Kauaʻi/Maui/Hawaiʻi county: If you already paid for a school bus pass and you want to switch to the county pass, you can request a refund here: bit.ly/STSB-refund.
 It is recommended that you wait to request the refund until you have received the county bus pass.
-Once refunds are issued, the school bus pass is deactivated.
+Once refunds are processed, the school bus pass is deactivated.

 Is there a deadline to sign up for the pilot program?